|Song of the Skin Bag|

 Attain the purport of the School.

-In such endeavors there’s boundless
+In such endeavors there’s boundless vigor and energy.

 Plain tea, vegetarian food: